 If you suspect your chickpeas have gone bad, don't eat them.
 Instead, discard them straight away and clean the bowl and sieve/colander thoroughly before using them again.

 The telltale signs to tell if chickpeas have deteriorated and gone off are usually a strong sour or unpleasant smell.
 The chickpeas or the shoot may show signs of mould, and they may feel soft or soggy.
-The tails can appear darker and dull unlike the healthy sprouts which will have a bright colour and crisp, crunchy feeling.
+The pea may have dark spots or their tails can appear darker or dull.
+Healthy chickpea sprouts will have a bright colour and crisp, crunchy texture.

 Can you sprout canned chickpeas?

-No. Canned chickpeas have been cooked, and so they won't sprout.
+No. Canned chickpeas have alrerady been cooked, and so they won't sprout.

 To sprout chickpeas, you need to use raw dried chickpeas that have not been heated, pasteurised or processed.
 It's best to use dried chickpeas marked as suitable for sprouting.
 I buy them at our local health store.